Award-Winning Bus Accident Lawyers in Chicago, IL

 - even the actions of strangers.
 A failure to provide passengers with this heightened standard of care constitutes negligence on the part of the common carrier.

-Under Illinois case law, common carriers include modes of conveyance and devices such as planes, ships, buses, taxicabs, limousines, amusement devices such as a Ferris wheel, trains and even elevators.
+Under Illinois case law, common carriers include modes of conveyance and devices such as planes, ships, buses, taxicabs, limousines, amusement devices such as a Ferris wheel, trains, and even elevators.
 While these common carriers have a duty to passengers, they also maintain the right to eject passengers for disorderly conduct or a failure to observe and adhere to reasonable rules while acting as a passenger.
-For example, under the Illinois Railroad Police Act, which applies to both trains and boats, railroad conductors and ship captains or masters have policing power and may arrest and/or eject passengers who commit a crime or misdemeanor while on board the train or boat.
+For example, under the Illinois Railroad Police Act, which applies to both trains and boats, railroad conductors and ship captains or masters have police power and may arrest and/or eject passengers who commit a crime or misdemeanor while onboard the train or boat.

 Determining Liability in Bus Accidents